Salesforce

 Unlike deleted records, archived records will not be removed from the destination.

-, to remove archived records from your destination, please refresh the pipeline.
+For all objects, except Task and Event, to remove archived records from your destination, please refresh the pipeline.

 Salesforce supports blacklisting fields for all objects.
 Blacklisted fields are never extracted by Etleap.
 For more information, please see our Field Blacklisting page.